alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 Include information about:

 - what the product is
-- what it’s made of (if made or more than one material please explain the breakdown of the materials
+- what it’s made from (if more than one material, give a breakdown)
 - what it’s used for
 - how the product works or functions
 - how it’s presented or packaged